Germinating the seeds

 When the seedlings are 2 months old, you may carefully pull them and transplant them, or cut off any slower ones, and leave 1 strong seedling in each pot.

-Fertilizing -- The first 3 months, feed every 7 days with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
+Fertilizing -- The first 3 months, feed every 7 days with a small amount of dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 Watering -- Once the seedlings are a month old, you may stop keeping the soil surface moist at all times.
 Aim to keep the rest of the soil evenly moist (but not soggy).